nesi/training-environment-mpi-shell-app/README.md

-# NeSI training environment ML102 Jupyter app
+# NeSI training environment Intermediate Shell for Bioinformatics app

-JupyterLab app for running the ML102 workshop on the NeSI training environment.
+JupyterLab app for running Intermediate Shell for Bioinformatics on the NeSI training environment.